google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • First, choose the paper you want to use as a layer.

-• You can also use Co'ordinations cardstock, as it has a coloured centre layer and this makes an interesting rip
+• You can also use Co'ordinations cardstock, as it has a coloured centre layer and this makes an interesting two-toned rip

 • Now grip the edge of one side of the paper, and carefully tear the edge toward you.
 This way you will have an exposed white (or coloured if using Co'ordinations or most Stampin' Up!
 Basic White cardstock as it is coloured all the way through) edge as the middle layer of the paper is left exposed